With numerous travel resources, guides, and destination vlogs at one’s disposal on the internet, is it still necessary for your hotel to have a blog?

 It’s also an economical way of organically driving traffic to your hotel’s website.

-» Your content could entice travellers to choose you
+2. Your hotel blog content could entice travelers to choose you

-While a blog may not increase bookings immediately, your content could play an important role, if not be the decisive factor, in convincing potential travellers to choose your hotel on their next trip.
+While a blog may not increase bookings immediately, your content could play an important role, if not be the decisive factor, in convincing potential travelers to choose your hotel on their next trip.

 Search engine algorithms are complex and many factors contribute to where you land among all the relevant results.
 But as of now, we know that search engines appreciate and reward websites that continuously update their content.
-Regular updates in the form of quality, original content on your blog can therefore help your search engine ranking – and it’s one of the most compelling reasons to have a blog.
+Regular updates in the form of quality, original content on your blog can therefore help your search engine ranking—it’s one of the most compelling reasons for hotels to have a blog.

 The great thing about a blog is that it allows you to reach a wide audience around the world – that is, new readers that may eventually become new guests.